owen7900/cmpe458/README.md

 **semantic.ssl:**
 - Upate input tokens in semantic.ssl to match output tokens in parser.ssl -- DONE Matthew
 - Change output tokens for Char operations to String operattions (replace "Char" with "String").
 Add the new T-codes for `tConcatenate`, `tSubstring`, `tLength`, `tIndex` and `tStringEqual`.
 Remove the old T-codes for the while operations, and replace the old T-codes for the repeat operations with the new do loop operations `tDoBegin`, `tDoBreakIf`, `tDoTest` and `tDoEnd`.
 Add the new `tCaseElse` T-code
 - Add a definition for `stringSize` to the type Integer.
-The value is 1024
+The value is 1024 -- DONE Matthew
-- In type StdType, change `stdChar` to `stdString`.
+- In type StdType, change `stdChar` to `stdString` -- DONE Matthew
 - Add the new `oSymbolTblStripScope` and `oSymbolTblMergeScope` operations to the `SymbolTable` mechanism
 - Add a kind for `syModule` to the type `SymbolKind`.
 If you are using a special kind for public procedures, add a kind for them also (e.g. `syPublicProcedure`), otherwise add a public attribute in another way
 - In type `TypeKind`, change the type kind for char (`tpChar`) to be for string (`tpString`)